 This also includes, accounts receivables (from customers) and payables (due to suppliers) and also the corresponding ageing report.

 Product and Raw Materials Report

-For a given start and end date duration, this gives a snapshot of Product Sales and Raw material manufactured report, along with corresponding profits as shown:
+For a given start and end date duration, this gives a snapshot of product sales and raw material manufactured report; the stocktaking variances as quantities and variance amounts, along with profits as shown:

 Important sale and purchase metrics are provided per month along with the monthly trend chart for a chosen metric.